fenlly/favorites/README.md

 # Favorites (收藏)

-Some favorites(e.g.: apps, images and videos) for mirror access, esp. for China mainland users.
+Some [favorites](https://fenlly.org/favorites/)(e.g.: apps, images and videos), used by [FENLLY™ Foundation](https://fenlly.org), for mirror access, esp. for China mainland users.

 See the [**Releases**](https://github.com/FENLLY/favorites/releases) page directly for latest downloads.